dart-archive/www.dartlang.org/src/site/docs/tutorials/fetchdata/index.markdown

 HTTP requests because of security restrictions.
 Practically speaking,
 because of these limitations,
-HTTP requests from web apps are useful only for retrieving information in files specific to and co-located with the app.
+HTTP requests from web apps are primarily useful for retrieving information in files specific to and co-located with the app.